Skip to main content

 Author Bio

-Anne-Marie Kennedy is a freelance writer with more than 20 years of experience covering health and wellness, personal finance, and real estate/investing.
+Anne-Marie Kennedy is a freelance writer with more than 20 years of experience covering health and wellness, personal finance and real estate/investing.

-* Subject to credit approval.
+**Subject to credit approval.

-The information, opinions and recommendations expressed in this content are for informational purposes only.
+The information, opinions and recommendations expressed in the article are for informational purposes only.
 Information has been obtained from sources generally believed to be reliable.
 However, because of the possibility of human or mechanical error by our sources, or any other, Synchrony and any of its affiliates, including CareCredit, (collectively, “Synchrony”) does not provide any warranty as to the accuracy, adequacy, or completeness of any information for its intended purpose or any results obtained from the use of such information.
-The data presented was current as of the time of writing.
+The data presented in the article was current as of the time of writing.
 Please consult with your individual advisors with respect to any information presented.

-© 2023 Synchrony Bank.
+© 2025 Synchrony Bank.

 Sources: